 From the bathroom to the bedroom (and even the kitchen), here is the definitive GenM bible to a happier, healthier V and fulfilling sex life, throughout the perimenopause, menopause and beyond.

 If you’re wondering how to combat vaginal dryness, the first place to start is in your bathroom.
 Avoid scented wipes and harsh soaps which wash away the good bacteria and disrupt the delicate PH balance down there – if things are already dry, they’re only going to get dryer.

 Washing with just warm water is enough to keep your foof clean and healthy, though if you feel you need some kind of body wash, choose a soap-free, specially-formulated option, designed for women in the menopause.
-Find the perfect product for you on our Femcare page.

 INVEST IN A GOOD LUBE